 - an interdisciplinary framework that highlights the crossover between artists, filmmakers, authors, independent craft makers, scholars, teachers, blog writers and zinesters

 AZF was born through the friendship of Amanda Mills and Tracy Soo-Ming.
-Amanda created the Atlanta Zine Library in 2010 and runs a cassette label.
+Amanda created the Atlanta Zine Library in 2010 and ran a cassette label, Big Blonde.
 Tracy co-runs two labels, HOSS and Fan Death, and contributes as a volunteer project manager to CASH, “a non-profit organization that builds open source digital tools for musicians and labels.”
 Learning of these shared interests, Tracy contacted Amanda online and immediately proposed planning an Atlanta Zine Fest.
 AZF would come to be the first zine-specific, large-scale festival in Atlanta.